pareen1504/SportsNetwork/README.md

 # Things to be added for production ready.
 - Compliance with code-style
   -- `Detekt`, `Ktlint` libraries to maintain a uniform code style.
 So Before pushing, we can check the new code for compliance with the rules using the `./gradlew ktFormat && ./gradlew detekt` command, or configure task in Android Studio.
-    -- CI/CD to be configured with Detekt, Ktlint to check the project with Push, Pull Request and Git workflows.
+  -- `CI/CD` to be configured with Detekt, Ktlint to check the project with Push, Pull Request and Git workflows.

 - Git hooks
   -- `pre-code-commit` guidelines, to makes sure PR structure required for the workflow.

 - implement Crashlytics and Analytics
 - Multi-language support.
+- Compose Navigation.

 ## Tests

+Added 7 test cases with JUnit and Mockito

+- 1 response Mapper
+- 6 for repository parsing.